The Dreaded Cone of Shame

 Since he turned six months old in March, I have been procrastinating on two things — getting him trained and getting him neutered.

-So, I knew it was time to TACKLE!
+So, I knew it was time to stop putting it off.

 First, I found a trainer and booked our course of personal dog training.
 Since I want the whole family involved and I want to tackle the particular obedience problems we have at home, I decided to go with a dog trainer that makes house calls!